-To enter the Agile Dashboard service of a given project, first go to the Project Dashboard (see Accessing a Project Dashboard) and click on the “Agile Dashboard” item in the Project Main Menu located in the upper part of the page.
+To enter the Agile Dashboard service of a given project, first go to the project and click on the “Agile Dashboard” item in the sidebar.

 You will be directed to the agile dashboard homepage of your project (see Agile Dashboard Homepage).

 The homepage lists and links to all the milestones in your project. they are sorted according to status and date.